girogore/Calender-Wallpaper/README.md

     * Provide a Name.
     * Triggers: Daily: At whatever time you want.
 On logon/At startup.
     * Actions:
-      + Start a program browse -> choose the exe.
+      + Start a program: browse -> choose the exe.
       + Add Arguments: -caller "C:\path\to\save.xml"

 4. Done!